Instructions Reference

 <xsl:sequence select="(1, 2, 3)"/> <!-- returns sequence of 3 integers -->

-When you write an xsl:function, the return value is the sequence constructed by the function body.
-If you use xsl:value-of, you always get a text node — even if you wanted a number or a boolean:
+When you write an xsl:function, the return value is the sequence the function body constructs. xsl:value-of always returns a text node, even when you want a number or a boolean:

 <!-- WRONG: returns a text node "42", not the integer 42 -->